 - Explore a wide range of careers that reflect their values, interests, and skills

-- Develop and pursue a career plan for life after college
+- Develop and pursue a career or academic plan for life after LMU

-Peer Advisors are an integral component in providing vocations discernment and career services to students.
-Peer Advisors also provide vital assistance to programs such as industry-specific career events and fairs, brand awareness sessions, panel discussions, professional development workshops, Q&A sessions – and much more.
-If you are excited to be a part of this dynamic and growing team, we’d encourage you to apply by Friday, March 11 at 11:59 p.m.
+Peer Advisors are an integral component in providing vocational discernment and career services to students and alumni.
+Peer Advisors also provide assistance to virtual and in-person industry-specific programs, employer brand awareness sessions, panel discussions, professional development workshops, and much more.
+If you are excited to be a part of our dynamic and growing team, we encourage you to apply on Workday by Friday, March 10 at 11:59 p.m.
 (PST).